ProfBird/ASP.NET-Core-Demos/README.md

 ----

 I wrote these apps for use with CS295N, Web Development 1:ASP.NET Android, a class I teach at Lane Community College.
+Other course materials are here: <https://github.com/LCC-CIT/CS295N-CourseMaterials>

 My blog:
 <https://birdsbits.wordpress.com>